luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-today's talk is very controversial okay you're not gonna get a cardiologist talking about not eating and fasting so this is the unusual but this is breaking ground because we are always looking for new
+today's talk is very controversial okay you're not going to get a cardiologist talking about not eating and fasting so this is the unusual but this is breaking ground because we are always looking for new